 Some uprights excel at picking up pet hair and dirt from hard floors, but struggle to dig into carpet fibres.
 Others may perform brilliantly on carpets but “snow plow” on laminate floors.

 Brands such as Dyson, Bosch, SEBO and Vax have also been forced to innovate – largely due to increased competition and new power regulations – by adding settings and features that wouldn’t have been available just a few years ago.
-These include off switches for the brush bars (for cleaning hard floors), “steerable” floor heads and wider cleaning paths.
+These include off switches for the brush bars (for cleaning hard floors), “steerable” floor heads, LED headlights, and anti-tangle technology.

 When combined with the natural advantages of an upright, these features can provide excellent cleaning performance on almost any surface.